-But, as much as it sounds great and simple, it is not.
-We are literally surrounded by disease manufacturing food which makes obtaining a real piece of healthy product very hard and expensive nowadays.
+As much as “NATURAL” sounds great and simple, it is not.
+Today, we are literally surrounded by disease manufacturing food.
+It makes obtaining a real piece of the healthy product nearly impossible and expensive.
 And please, let’s not start on how we need all this space and food modification to keep people from being hungry.
 Will Allen already proved that abundance of healthy organically grown food is too threatening to the powers that control our food supply.

-It’s also not manufacturing expenses that make many people budget super tight to afford organic/grass-fed food.
-Let’s be real here, all that counts for big food manufacturers is the scale of food production which makes more and more money, with our well-being and health being secondary to it.
-Cooking practices, production practices, processing of our food… All these degrade the nutritional content of our daily diet and have an influence on how we feel and look.
-That’s why Paleo ideology can be of such a benefit to us and make a huge difference to all negative effects of our modern diet.
+Let’s be real here, all that counts for big food manufacturers is the money.
+It’s all about the scale of food production with our well-being and health being secondary to it.
+Cooking practices, production practices, processing of our food… All these degrade the nutritional content of our daily diet and have a negative influence on how we feel and look.

 HOW STRICT DOES PALEO HAVE TO BE ?

 It might cross me out from the Paleo membership club, but I will still enjoy food like brown rice, oats or legumes.
 They can still have a lot of health benefits and as long as you are not affected by allergies and intolerances to some of the ingredients they contain, there’s nothing wrong with them.
-The whole story on caveman not eating legumes and unhealthy effects on human body is simply not true and debatable.
-The most important thing is that Paleo ideology seems to work.
-Even with a couple divergences, it can be a healthy, balanced diet that does not require from you to count calories or restrict carbohydrates to lose weight.
+The whole story on caveman not eating legumes and their unhealthy effects on human body, is silly and at least very debatable.

 WHAT YOU CAN AND CAN NOT EAT IN PALEO